richard-jones/hs0/README.md

         "aka" : ["<alternate names for this exercise>"], "description" : "<description of this exercise>",
-        "classes": ["Cardio", "Legs"],   # What exercise classes does this belong to "muscles" : ["Quads", "Glutes"], # Which muscles does this exercise hit },
+        "classes": ["Cardio", "Legs"],   # What exercise classes does this belong to "movement" : ["Pull", "Push", "Rotation"]   # which kind of movement is it?
+        "main_muscles" : ["Quads", "Glutes"], # Which main muscles/groups does this exercise hit
+        "targeted_muscles" : ["Inner Bicep", "Outer Bicep"], # which specific muscles in the group does this exercise hit },

     "admin" : {